Research and Papers

 The aim of the research project was to routinely utilize high-resolution S-wave tomography for local subsurface investigation.
 The conceptual approach includes both the further development of borehole-based measurement techniques and the development and testing of efficient data acquisition strategies and common inversion methods that allow quantification of error limits in S-wave velocity determination.
 The subproject focuses on the development of a multi-station borehole acquisition system (MBAS).

-Research Papers
+Research and Conference Papers

 Please contact us to get complete article for scientific purposes.